bennny2/Paint-Calculator-2/README.md

 Could add functionality for other shapes of rooms (could be done by asking for amoount of walls and each of their measurements)
-Could use a visual aid to dynamically show the room Could be hosted rather than needing to be cloned through github
+Could use a visual aid to dynamically show the room Could be hosted rather than needing to be cloned through github Two of the Xunit/Bunit tests for the submit button and the output don't pass, even though when functionally testing the website myself they do work, meaning the tests are wrong, I assume to do with some form of asynchronous process with the UI, ideally I would fix this